locks-az/cse15l-lab-reports/LabReport2.md

 ```

 Error:
 The bug was that inside the append() method, there was a while loop traveling to the last node.
 Specifically, the line adding the node was inside the while loop.
-This means that the loop will run infinitely since each time the link list is adding/overwriting a node and then checking is there is a next node.
-There will always be a next node and the condition will always be true, thus running infinitely.
+This means that the loop will run infinitely since each time the link list is adding/overwriting a node and then checking if there is a next node.
+This relationship between the bug and the symptom of the while loop results in there always being a next node, and the condition will always be true, thus haveing an overall program symptom of running infinitely.

 Any input to the code is considered a failure-inducing input since the symptom is that the program runs infinitely and does not return a new linked list.